-The Pulmonary Department at Wooster Community Hospital serves the community in a variety of ways.
-For patients in the hospital, we monitor oxygen levels, provide aerosol therapy and airway clearance, manage and maintain ventilator support devices (such as Bi-Pep/Cpap and ventilators), and provide education with regard to the patient’s current lung condition.
+For hospitalized patients, state-licensed registered respiratory therapists monitor oxygen levels, provide aerosol therapy and airway clearance, manage and maintain ventilator support devices (such as BIPAP, CPAP, and ventilators), and provide education with regard to the patient’s current lung condition.

 - Pulmonary Rehabilitation – Helping patients self-manage their chronic lung disease and improve their quality of life through customized treatment plans, physician-prescribed exercise, and education and training

 - Tobacco Cessation – A six-week program that provides one-on-one guidance, education, and support to quit smoking

 If you are self-pay or have a high deductible, we can help.
 Please contact us to discuss package price discounts for services at WCH or call (330) 263-8158.